Throughout life, we sling enumerable social burdens and necessities onto our backs to protect, to love, to nurture, to dissent, and to join.

 In truth, witnesses should be scrutinized.
 Not their physicality or sexuality but their motivations.
 If they aren’t, how do we know to accept their accounts of something we have no memory of?

-I have this issue with George Orwell.
+I have this issue with the journals of George Orwell.
 In the late 1920s, Orwell, already a successful writer, went to live among the poor in London and Paris.
-He sought to live their lives and speak their existence.
+He sought to live their lives and speak their existence.4

 His testimony, however, was often unbelievable.
-Using detached, even vague language he writes of a friend raping a prostitute and then finishes the very short account with:3
+Using detached, even vague language he writes of a friend raping a prostitute and then finishes the very short account with:

 I describe him just to show what diverse characters could be found flourishing in the Coq d’Or quarter.